Trump on Georgia Race: Most Important Runoff ‘Probably in American History’

 Perdue and Loeffler are facing Democrats Jon Ossoff and Raphael Warnock on January 5.

-If the Georgia Democrats both win their race, the Senate would be deadlocked, and — if Joe Biden survives legal challenges from the Trump campaign — Democrat Sen. Kamala Harris would decide any votes in the Senate that end in a 50–50 tie.
+If the Georgia Democrats both win their races, the Senate would be deadlocked, and — if Joe Biden survives legal challenges from the Trump campaign — Democrat Sen. Kamala Harris would decide any votes in the Senate that end in a 50–50 tie.

 Trump clarified that control of the Senate “really means control of this country.”